 Made from natural woods, bamboo and grasses, woven wood shades like Provenance® Woven Wood Shades feature an organic textured look while diffusing light into the room.
 Adding a drape with a bold color and design can really complement the natural elements of your shade as well as offer you full privacy when you want it.
 If you have wood blinds or shutters, a neutral drape can also soften the look of the wood and accent the rich hardwood slats.

-Our Design Studio collection of side panels and drapery allows you to dress your windows effortlessly, as every fabric coordinates with all Hunter Douglas window fashions.
+Our collection of side panels and drapery allows you to dress your windows effortlessly, as every fabric coordinates with all Hunter Douglas window fashions.
 Once you’ve selected your shade, simply choose the layering piece that works best in your home: drapery (for functional light and privacy control) or side panels (for a decorative accent).
 Fabrics range from beautiful neutrals and solids to patterns and textures in linens, velvets, silks, wools, jacquards and more.